 To make sure those interactions gave people the best information possible in the best way possible, the USAGov content design team consolidated our COVID-19 information.
 We improved how we work internally.
-And we took a deep dive into how we design web content, including establishing a protocol for checking user data before any piece of content is written.
+And we took a deep dive into how we design web content.
+This led us to create a protocol for checking user data before we write any piece of content.

 COVID-19 Information for 4 Million Visitors

 As the COVID-19 pandemic continued to unfold last year, we recognized that we needed to pull together the COVID-19 content that was scattered across our websites.
 We reviewed analytics from the websites, social media, and contact center to ensure we were answering what our users wanted to know about the pandemic.
 And we created dedicated, comprehensive sections on our English and Spanish websites to address their questions.

 To date, our COVID-19 sections have had more than 4 million unique page views combined.
 We continue to update our COVID-19 content as we monitor the news and what people are searching for.

 Closer Collaboration Between the Content Design and Contact Center Teams

 USAGov’s contact center and its websites use the same content database.
 But the content had always been focused primarily on our web visitors.
 We knew we needed a better way to address the main questions the contact center agents receive from the public.
 So last year we created a liaison position.
 The contact center now alerts the liaison about trends in questions they’re receiving from the public, such as traveling to the U.S. during the pandemic.
 And they request additional information that agents can share with people who get in touch.
 The liaison communicates the request to the content design team, and a content writer researches and updates the content database.